- Wandering is one of the most common symptoms of Alzheimer’s disease and other types of dementia

 The wife of a prominent journalist wandered off one day not too long ago in Silver Spring, Maryland.
 Names, locations and events have been altered to preserve the privacy of those involved.

 To cut a long story short, the police gathered a posse of some forty volunteers and two K9 dogs to search for her.
-They realized that she had Alzheimer’s Disease or some other type of dementia.
+They realized that she had Alzheimer’s disease or another type of dementia.
 They went around for the better part of a long day and evening, covering a two-mile radius of where she lived.
 They beat every bush and turned every stone, each search gang coming back repeatedly to where she lived and starting over in new ways and directions -to no avail.

 In the end, and only by miracle, as someone practically stumbled over the woman, she was found crouched for warmth behind some shrubs in a neighbor’s back yard.

-Tons of More Serious Cases Among Dementia Patients
+More Serious Cases Among Individuals with Dementia

 In May of 2008, Chuck Springer, a retired long distance trucker with either Alzheimer’s disease or some other dementia, made all the local news out of Belmont, Maine.
-On this lovely spring day, he walked out of his house and hasn’t been seen since, not by his family, not by the police -nor even by the FBI.
+One lovely spring day, he walked out of his house and hasn’t been seen since, not by his family, not by the police -nor even by the FBI.

 Not on that occasion though.
 On that day, Chuck, who had a passion for long-distance hauling, took off and never made it back home, despite serious search efforts.
-The only hope his family still have is that he may have been picked up by another friendly trucker.
+The only hope his family still has is that he may have been picked up by another friendly trucker.
 Years later, they still don’t know whether Chuck is a mile or a thousand miles away, or if he is indeed still alive and in relatively good health.

 - It has been found that when dementia-driven wanderers are found within the first 12 hours, 93% survive, which means that 7%, or one out of every 14 individuals with dementia, do not survive.
 Putting it yet less gently, one out of every 14 Alzheimer’s patients who wander don’t make it back home alive.